bcevoli/CevoliWatkinsRastle2020/README.md

 5. Run the *SemanticDiversityProcedure_LSAbasedApproach_VisualExploration_AmbiguityCaseStudy* notebook found in */procedure* to plot contextual representations of three highly ambiguous words (*calf*, *pupil* and *mole*).
 6. Run the *SemanticDiversityProcedure_LSAbasedApproach_VisualExploration_CorpusMetaData* notebook found in */procedure* to plot contextual representations of the entire corpus against metadata.

+Eitherwise, it is also possible to run the statistical analysis only as the ouput data of the semantic diveristy procedure is already provided in the */data* folder.

 Please note that the first cell each jupyter notebooks contains commented code to help the user install the required packages when necessary (see example below).
 In order to install a package this cell will need to be uncommented (shortcut to comment/uncomment multiple lines CLRT + / in windows) and the double apostrophes ** after uninstall will need to be replaced with the name of the package.